robmoffat/markdown-cv/src/rob-moffat-cv.md

 - Rob Hutton
 [/aside]

-Initially, I was hired to Credit Suisse to work on a project called DSL (Data Service Layer).
+Initially, I was hired to Credit Suisse to work on a project called **DSL** (Data Service Layer).
 The aim of this project was to provide a unified Java API to access domain objects from various golden-source databases within the credit risk department.
-The project was in full swing when I arrived, but had broken build scripts and no automated testing, so I fixed these first, implementing a single build in Gradle and building out a test framework to check each API method against each database.
+The project was in full swing when I arrived, but had broken build scripts and no automated testing, so I fixed these first, implementing a single build in **Gradle** and building out a test framework to check each API method against each database.

-Confusingly, the DSL project then became part of the REF project (a common infrastructure for calculations in credit risk).
+Confusingly, the DSL project then became part of the **REF** project (a common infrastructure for calculations in credit risk).
 I built out REF configuration and automated deployment and worked to set architectural standards for the components built using this.

-Off the back of this, I was given a team of ten or so summer students from UCL to build a proof-of-concept of a testing framework for the Scenarios system.
+Off the back of this, I was given a team of ten or so summer students from UCL to build a proof-of-concept of a testing framework for the **Scenarios** system.
 (Scenarios are where we run the risk calculations under extreme conditions, to see what the effect would be on the bank’s capital.)
 Despite the fact that this was a new area to pretty much all of us, we were able to demonstrate functional tests of scenarios VaR calculations.

-I then ran a team tasked to build out functional testing for the Strategic Back-Testing project.
+I then ran a team tasked to build out functional testing for the **Strategic Back-Testing** project.
 Although I’d done back-testing before at RBS, the methodology had advanced *a lot*, and used some interesting new statistical tests (such as Cramer-von-Mises and P-Values).
 We built Excel-based example tests using the Concordion Excel Extension, and ran them against the Backtesting code to assert the calculations were correct in the production system.

-After completing this, I moved back into the DSL team.
-As there had been a series of owners who had been under extreme time constraints, and the integrity of the original system had been lost.
+After completing this, I moved back into the **DSL** team.
+There had been a series of owners and some extreme deadlines and the integrity of the original system had been lost.
 With a colleague, we rewrote the whole thing in about 3 months using **JPA** and **Spring**.
 We reversed some of the original architectural errors too, making it leaner, simpler and more performant.